Gallery

 A gallery of graphical simulations of the Schelling model of segregation.

-Interactive WebGL simulations running in the browser:
+Interactive simulations that run in the browser:

 The code is in my GitHub repo.